spec2/DockerPytorchGPUVSCode/README.md

-# How to make a gpu environment on Docker run on VSCode
+# How to create a gpu environment on Docker run on VSCode
 ## Requirements
 - Docker
 - docker-compose